Fairtrade Access Fund (FAF)

-AgriFI will invest up to EUR 5 M in Class A equity, ie as a long term investor (+7 years) in order to:
+AgriFI will invest up to EUR 5 M in Class A equity (long term investor, +7 years) in order to:

-1. contribute to increase the size of the Fund portfolio to benefit a larger number of smallholder farmers engaged through their organizations in sustainable agriculture.
-It will also support the expansion of the Fund toward Africa.
+1. increase the size and scope of the Fund in order to impact a larger number of smallholder farmers engaged through their organizations in sustainable agriculture, with a special development focus in Africa

 2. attract more senior finance by securing the Fund financial stability thanks to increased equity in the Fund: both private investors, subscribing to more liquid B-Shares, as well as long term lenders.